Read our detailed article about selling your house at a property auction.

 What to expect on auction days?

 Auction days bring a mix of anticipation and strategic decision-making.
-As a buyer, your first step is to register, confirming your eligibility and intent to bid.
+As a buyer, your first step should be to register, confirming your eligibility and intent to bid.
 Auction service providers typically list properties online, allowing for preliminary research.

 On the day, the pace can be swift.
 Properties sell quickly, often in a matter of minutes.
-It's crucial to arrive prepared, having researched the properties of interest, their guide prices, and having your finances in order.
+Arrive prepared, having researched the properties of interest, their guide prices, and having your finances in order.
 Remember, winning a bid is binding, and the next steps towards purchase commence immediately.

 How to deal with unsold properties post-auction?